 Without further belaboring the point, it is impossible for a REBNY Member Firm to not participate in RLS (REBNY Listing Service) or opt-out of seeing certain REBNY Member Firm’s listings.
 To even speak of such select boycotting is punishable by Federal Anti-Trust Laws.

-If you’ve listed via an Agent Assisted FSBO with a Hauseit affiliate broker, your listing is visible to every single NYC broker and home buyer.
+If you’ve listed via a Hauseit Assisted FSBO with one of our partner brokers, your listing is visible to every single NYC broker and home buyer.
 If for some reason a buyer’s agent doesn’t initially suggest your property, the buyer will suggest it to his agent when he sees the listing for himself online (remember 98% of buyers today start their search online).
 Do not waste your time being lied to by the occasional junior agent who solicits you at your open house.

 Because the traditional real estate model is hyper-competitive with 50,000 licensed real estate agents in NYC fighting over 5,000 closed deals per year, some agents may cleverly attempt to trick home owners into doing an “open listing” with them for “free.”
 The conniving agent will offer to list your home on popular websites such as StreetEasy, Zillow and Trulia without any sort of listing agreement.

 This pitch will often be made to NYC FSBO home sellers who’ve only listed their home on Zillow, a popular and free national real estate search website.
 However, Zillow is not very popular locally in NYC where the real estate search market is dominated by buyers’ agents and local search websites like the New York Times and StreetEasy.
 As a result, a devious agent who tricks a NYC FSBO home seller into agreeing to an open listing will be collecting the vast majority of NYC buyer leads directly to him or herself.
 Who knows if those buyer leads will ever get to the home owner and even if so, for what cost?

 We quickly explained the fallacy of agreeing to this troll agent’s open listing request: